warofthewrens/retrosheetsetl/README.md

 and load these statistics into the database.

 The program takes quite a while to run.
 Expect 15-30 minutes for one year.

+Separately you can run:
+./playoff-etl.py -y YEAR

+-y flag - any 4-digit year for which retrosheet has MLB data (since 1950 for best results)

+This proram will do the same as the above but only for the given year's playoff games